Mujjabi/DevOps/Python/IS445_Data_Visualization/Assignments/Assignment1.md

 ## Visualization 1
-The image below was obtained from a newspaper called the Des Moines Register, reporting the NBC News Iowa caucus polls cast by 406 "likely 2024 Republican caucusgoers between August 13th to 17th.
+The visualization below was obtained from a newspaper called the Des Moines Register, reporting the NBC News Iowa caucus polls cast by 406 "likely 2024 Republican caucusgoers between August 13th to 17th.

 ![Alt text](image.png)